realA10001986/Time-Circuits-Display/README.md

 This selects whether the TT_OUT pin is activated upon a time-travel in order to play synchronized time travel sequences on other props, if those props are connected by wire.

-_Signal without 5s lead:_ If this option is unchecked (which is the default), TT-OUT is activated 5 seconds ahead of the temporal displacement, in order to give the prop time to play an acceleration sequence.
+_Signal without 5s lead:_ If this option is unchecked (which is the default), TT-OUT is activated 5 seconds ahead of the temporal displacement, to give the prop time to play an acceleration sequence.
 If this option is checked, TT-OUT is activated at the beginning of the temporal displacement sequence.

 For CircuitSetup/A10001986 original props, if they are connected by wire, this option should _not_ be set.
 If it has to be set (because you are also driving third-party props, for instance), the corresponding option must be set in the prop's Config Portal as well.